 The AE parameters recorded from the in-flight tests were processed using the neural network trained in the first part of the research.
 Thus, the data were classified as being indicative of fatigue cracking, plastic deformation, or rubbing.
 These mechanisms were then analyzed with respect to the particular maneuver performed to further understand the stresses associated with different maneuvers.
 As a result of the ability to classify fatigue cracks, it is possible to develop a monitoring system for aircraft to determine the existence of fatigue cracks before they grow to the point where they become dangerous.

 Scholarly Commons Citation

 Rovik, Christopher Lee, "Classification of In-Flight Fatigue Cracks in Aircraft Structures using Acoustic Emission and Neural Networks" (1998).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 231.